Character Through Community

 Request for Proposals

 The Character Virtue Development department at the John Templeton Foundation invites proposals from organizations that seek to strengthen their understanding and practice of character development through communities of practice.
 The Foundation has allocated $15M for this funding competition.
 Interested applicants should submit an Online Funding Inquiry (OFI) through the Foundation’s application portal.
-Please see below for further information on the Request For Proposals (RFP) focus, project requirements, and other important dates.
+Please see below for further information on the Funding Competition focus, project requirements, and other important dates.
 The submission deadline for an OFI is June 11, 2021.

 What do we mean when we say “character?”